Witiko/doctoral-thesis/defense.md

 * * *

-> Unlike Sentence-BERT, Dense Passage Retrieval (DPR, Karpukhin et al, EMNLP
+> Unlike Sentence-BERT, Dense Passage Retrieval (DPR, @karpukhin2020dense,
-> 2020) models queries and documents differently, and it uses a prefix (CLS)
+> EMNLP 2020) models queries and documents differently, and it uses a prefix
-> token as the representation rather than Sentence-BERT’s mean pooling.
-What
+> (CLS) token as the representation rather than Sentence-BERT’s mean pooling.
-> benefits does Sentence-BERT have over DPR?
+> What benefits does Sentence-BERT have over DPR?

 * * *

 > Unlike your random selection of training examples, selecting negative
 > examples that are highly confusable with positive examples has been shown to
 > be a better approach.
 One application of this idea to BERT is ANN Negative
-> Contrastive Estimation (ANCE, Xiong et al, ICLR 2021), which iteratively
+> Contrastive Estimation (ANCE, @xiong2020approximate, ICLR 2021), which
-> learns to select negative examples.
-Did you experiment with any alternative
+> iteratively learns to select negative examples.
+Did you experiment with any
-> to random selection of negative examples?
+> alternative to random selection of negative examples?

 ## System Combination Questions {#system-combination-questions}